-While the statistics look like transfer students graduate at the same rate as students who stay at their original colleges, what is missing is how many academic credits students arrived with when they transferred.
-The graduation rates for sophomores who persisted at their original colleges are higher than the graduation rates for transfer students.
+The statistics look like transfer students graduate at the same rate as students who stay at their original school.
+The graduation rates for sophomores who persisted at their original schools are higher than the graduation rates for transfer students.

 Pell Grant Statistics

 The new statistics also show that Pell Grant students are less likely to graduate than students with higher incomes.
-According to the new results, 41.2 percent of Pell Grant students graduated within six years while 55.4 percent of students who did not qualify for subsidized federal loans or Pell Grants graduated within that time period.
+According to the new results, 41.2% of Pell Grant students graduated within six years while 55.4% of students who did not qualify for subsidized federal loans or Pell Grants graduated within that time period.

-The additional data can make a difference in evaluating colleges.
-Michael Itzkowitz, a former director of the federal College Scorecard and current director at Third Way, a centrist think thank, used the University of Maryland University College as an example.
+The additional data can make a difference in evaluating schools.
+Michael Itzkowitz, a former director of the federal College Scorecard and current director at Third Way, used the University of Maryland as an example.

 Researching Graduation Rates

-After calling up a college’s profile, you can click the Similar Colleges button and generate a list of peer institutions that are ranked by graduation rates and many other measures.
+College Results Online: This contains graduation rates and retention rates for public and private colleges and universities.
+After finding a school's profile, you can click the Similar Colleges button and generate a list of peer institutions that are ranked by graduation rates and many other measures.